Category Archives: pr2_en

 Sidenote: did you notice what we didn’t test for, but cold also be improtant?

-The advanced task is based on lab task 2 and must be an extension of the base task.
+The extra task is based on lab task 2 and must be an extension of the base task.
 Disregard the concept of “walking” and consider the task as just a distance converter with statistics.

 Requirements